Safework SA prosection continues.

 I received no pastoral support nor counselling.
 The school suggested that the victim impact statements were inaccurate which equates to the school suggesting that the victim(s) were lying.
 How low can you go?

-The full Safework SA prosecution statement can be read here symons v cedar college.
+The complete Safework SA prosecution statement can be read here symons v cedar college.
 Or visit Safework SA here.

 The Penalty.